 Updating your Docker for Shellshock

 What a week.
-Starting my workday early Thursday (25 September) morning I came across a Tweet from someone I follow that he spent the entire night updating his Linux systems.
-Hmmm this doesn't look good.
+Starting my workday early Thursday (25 September) morning, I came across a tweet from someone I follow saying that he spent the entire night updating his Linux systems.
+Hmm, this doesn't look good.
 After quickly getting up to speed with the Shellshock Bug it was time to make a plan.

 Reviewing the Landscape

-I quickly evalutated all my webservers spread around the world and made a plan to update.
-Updating my webservers was relatively uneventful and fast but required quite sometime to ssh to each one and run the commands.
+I quickly evaluated all my web servers spread around the world and made a plan to update them.
+Updating my web servers was relatively uneventful and fast, but it required quite some time to SSH to each one and run the commands.

 I have 3 Docker containers: